svenski/duckgoose/README.md

 # duckgoose
-Utility scripts for the online [fast.ai](www.fast.ai) course
+Utility scripts for the online [fast.ai](www.fast.ai) course.
+There are two main parts: one to download and organise arbitrary image classes, and one to highlight what parts of an image is activating the decision for a classification.

-1. Utility for Lesson 1 experimentation with external classes.
+1. Utility for Lesson 1 experimentation with external image classes.
 The script:
-* Downloads images from google images download for specific classes
+* Downloads images from google images for specific classes
-* Sanity check that images can be opened and have three channels
+* Sanity checks that images can be opened and have three channels
 * Organises the images into separate folders (train/valid/test + classes) as expected by the fast.ai library

 2. Utility for creating Class Activation Maps for both classifications.